Continental Congress: Confederation Congress

 Robert Morris, the Minister of Finance, persuaded Congress to charter the Bank of North America on December 31, 1781.
 Although a private bank, the Federal Government acquired partial ownership with money lent by France.
 The Bank of North America played a major role in financing the war against Great Britain.
 The combined armies of George Washington and Nathanael Greene, with the help of the French Army and Navy, defeated the British in the Battle of Yorktown during October 1781.
 Lord Cornwallis was forced to sue for peace and to surrender his entire army to General Washington.

-During 1783, the Americans secured the official recognition of the independence of the United States from the United Kingdom via negotiations with British diplomats in Paris, France.
-These negotiations culminated with the signing of the Treaty of Paris of 1783, and this treaty was soon ratified by the British Parliament.
+During 1783, the Americans secured the official recognition of the independence of the United States from Great Britain following negotiations with British diplomats in Paris, which culminated with the signing of the Treaty of Paris on September 3, 1783.
+The Treaty of Paris was later ratified by the British Parliament.

 Organization

-Both the British Parliament and many of their own Colonial assemblies had powerful speakers of the house and standing committees with strong chairmen, with executive power held by the British Monarch or the colonial Governor.
+Both the British Parliament and many of their own colonial assemblies had powerful speakers of the house and standing committees with strong chairmen, with executive power held by the British Monarch or the colonial Governor.
 However, the organization of the Continental Congress was based less on the British Parliament or on local colonial assemblies than on the 1765 Stamp Act Congress.
 Nine delegates to that congress were in attendance at the First Congress in 1774, and their perspective on governance influenced the direction of both the Continental Congresses and the later Confederation Congress.
 Congress took on powers normally held by the British King-in-Council, such as foreign and military affairs.
 However, the right to tax and regulate trade was reserved for the states, not Congress.
 Congress had no formal way to enforce its ordinances on the state governments.
 Delegates were responsible to and reported directly to their home state assemblies; an organizational structure that Neil Olsen has described as "an extreme form of matrix management".